 Adjunct faculty, established and respected practitioners, are utilized primarily in the experiential program.
 Adjunct faculty members are evaluated and appointed by the University after approval by the CPHS faculty.
 Adjunct faculty are pharmacists, physicians, nurses and other health care professionals with whom the students interact at the various sites.

 Registration is completed online through the MyDUSIS system.
-Students can access MyDUSIS through blueView.
+Students can access MyDUSIS through myDrake.
 Each semester the College sends out detailed registration information to students through the CPHS Student Announcements and the CPHS Registration Bulletin.
-Questions regarding registration policies and procedures should be directed to the Director of Student Programs.
+Questions regarding registration policies and procedures should be directed to the Assistant Director of Student Affairs.

 Once registration is complete, the billing process will begin.
 Any student not returning to Drake who registered for courses must officially withdraw from the semester to avoid receiving billing statements.
-To withdraw, a student should complete the Withdrawal Request Form, available in MyDUSIS under the Student Services and Financial Aid link or contact the College Office.
+To withdraw, a student should complete the Withdrawal Request Form, available in MyDUSIS under the Student Services and Financial Aid tab or contact the College of Pharmacy and Health Sciences Student Affairs & Enrollment Management Office.

 Students will be notified via email if a seat becomes available in the course.
 It is a student's responsibility to take action on an email notification by the deadline provided or forfeit their seat on the wait list.
-An overview of the wait list policies and guidelines are available on the Student Records website.
+An overview of the wait list policies and guidelines are available on the Office of the Registrar's website.
 All wait lists will be dissolved prior to the start of each term; therefore, it is important some action be taken before the start of the term.

 Withdrawal from Courses